apache/beam/contributor-docs/committer-guide.md

 commits that are not meaningful to preserve in the history.
 The reviewer should give the LGTM and then request that the author of the pull request rebase, squash, split, etc, the commits, so that the history is most useful:

-* Favor commits that do just one thing.
+ - Favor commits that do just one thing.
 The commit is the smallest unit of easy rollback; it is easy to roll back many commits, or a whole pull request, but harder to roll back part of a commit.
-* Commit messages should be descriptive and should reference the issue number that they address.
-It should later not be necessary to find a merge or first PR commit to find out what caused a change.
+ - Commit messages should be descriptive and should reference the issue number that they address.
+It should later not be necessary to find a merge commit or first PR commit to find out what caused a change.
-* Pull request descriptions should contain a link to the issue being addressed by the changes.
+ - Pull request descriptions should contain a link to the issue being addressed by the changes.
-* `CHANGES.md` file should be updated with noteworthy changes (e.g. new features, backward incompatible changes, dependency changes, etc.).
+ - `CHANGES.md` file should be updated with noteworthy changes (e.g. new features, backward incompatible changes, dependency changes, etc.).
-* Squash the "Fixup!", "Address comments" type of commits that resulted from review iterations.
+ - Squash the "Fixup!", "Address comments" type of commits that resulted from review iterations.

 ## Merging it!

 While it is preferred that authors squash commits after review is complete, there may be situations where it is more practical for the committer to handle this (such as when the action to be taken is obvious or the author isn't available).
 The committer may use the "Squash and merge" option in Github (or modify the PR commits in other ways).
 The committer is ultimately responsible and we "trust the committer's judgment"!

 After all the tests pass, there should be a green merge button at the bottom of the pull request.
 There are multiple choices.
 Unless you want to squash commits as part of the merge (see above) you should choose "Merge pull request" and ensure "Create a merge commit" is selected from the drop down.
 This preserves the commit history and adds a merge commit, so be sure the commit history has been curated appropriately.

 Do _not_ use the default GitHub commit message, which looks like this: